-At the Surgical Weight Loss Centre, we accept insured and uninsured patients.
+At the Surgical Weight Loss Centre, we accept insured patients.

 We have a fixed Bariatric Program fee for each of the primary procedures, including gastric sleeve, gastric bypass and gastric banding, which covers: